 This slow clothing process continues with a customer placing an order.
 While we do keep a small inventory we strive to make each order as it is placed.
 This approach enables us to utilize a smaller space, conserve our resources, and create each garment for the person it was purchased for.

-All of our fabric is locally dyed in Leelanau County, Michigan.
-We currently moving away from using low impact fiber reactive dyes and towards using organic indigo vats!
-This transformation allows us to become even more deeply rooted in our personal standards and beliefs that beautiful color and fabrics don’t need to have a big impact on the people and the world around us.
+All of our fabric is locally dyed on site in our studio.
+We have moved away from using low impact fiber reactive dyes and towards using organic indigo vats!
+This transformation allows us to become even more deeply rooted in our personal standards and beliefs that beautiful color and fabrics don’t need to have a big impact on the people and the places around us.
 Each piece of fabric is purposefully dyed for each garment.
 As a result the final product is unique in the shade and variations that this handmade process provides.

 *More information and pictures about our indigo dying process coming soon!